genome/bfx-workshop/README.md

 This workshop series is designed for people who want to:

 - learn the fundamentals of computational genomics
-- use this information to improve and expedite their research
+- gain practical skills that they can apply to their own research
+- understand how to leverage AI to accelerate their analyses
-- expand their knowledge by hearing from experts in other subject areas
+- expand their knowledge by hearing from experts in current and emerging technologies

 By the end of this series, participants will be able to: